 Issue Activity Feed Widget

-This widget shows you a timeline that represents all of the issue-related activity that has taken place in your demo project.
+This widget shows you a timeline that represents all the issue-related activity that has taken place in your demo project.
 Even though these updates were generated automatically, the activity that is recorded in the demo project upon its creation is attributed to the user who created the project.
 As you apply changes to issues in the demo project, your activity will be reflected in this widget as well.

 To learn more about this widget, see Issue Activity Feed Widgets.